-- 1. All students choose 3 electives to study in Year 10. - 2.
+- 1. All students undertake 3 electives in Year 9. - 2.
 The minimum requirement for a course to appear on the RoSA is that it must be studied for 100 hours (1 year) - 3.
 Courses that are studied for only one year, either in Year 9 or in Year 10, are recorded as 100 hour courses on the RoSA.
-Courses that are continued from Year 9 and into Year 10 will show as a 200 hour course on the RoSA. - 4.
-Students may not study more than 2 courses of Industrial Technology for the Stage 5 RoSA (Timber, Metal, Building and Construction).
-Additional courses may be studied as interest electives, only if places are available and as such will not be recorded for the RoSA. - 5.
-Students may not study both Metal and Art Metal.
+Courses that are continued from Year 9 and into Year 10 will count as a 200 hour course on the RoSA. - Students may not study more than 2 courses of Industrial Technology for the Stage 5 RoSA (Timber, Metal, Building and Construction).
+Additional courses may be studied as interest electives, only if places are available and as such will not be recorded for the RoSA.